-To date, 104 manatees have been rescued statewide in Florida.
+A total of 106 manatees were rescued in 2022.
+To date, three manatees have been rescued in 2023.

 In addition to the UME impacts, other health threats, like watercraft-related injuries and cold stress, remain a concern.
 FWC biologists respond to manatees in need of rescue and FWC law enforcement officers conduct enhanced patrols and response in the areas with the highest concentrations of manatees.